Badgerati/Picassio/README.md

 The above will only be installed when Picasso needs to use them.
 For example, using a software type colour to install node.js will automatically install Chocolatey as well, or cloning a Git branch will auto-install Git if needed.

+To view the source code, you can see the ps1 scripts via:

+* PowerShell ISE
+* Your favourite text editor
+* Visual Studio (you will need the "PowerShell Tools" Visual Studio extension)

 To Do
 =====